Mechanical-Advantage/ZumoTraining/01-StartYourEngines/README.md

 ## Challenge

-1. Download the "01-StartYourEngines.ino" from GitHub and place it in a new folder.
-It should be found under "ZumoTesting > 01-StartYourEngines > 01-StartYourEngines.ino" You may have to copy the text from your browser into a new file.
+1. Download "01-StartYourEngines.ino" from GitHub and place it in a new folder.
+It should be placed under "ZumoTesting > 01-StartYourEngines > 01-StartYourEngines.ino" You may have to copy the text from your browser into a new file.
 This sketch is your template, which you can develop from.
 Templates will be provided most of the time as a starting point for these challenges.

 2. Modify "arduino.json" under the ".vscode" folder.
 The path should now be "01-StartYourEngines\\01-StartYourEngines.ino" (or "01-StartYourEngines/01-StartYourEngines.ino" on Mac) This will allow you to upload this new sketch.